SMASTER4/smaster4s-timer/README.md

 # About
 This is a easy to use GTK based timer primarly for Linux.
-That's it.
-Nothing revolutionary.
+That's it, nothing revolutionary.
 I just made it, because I miss a timer.
 I know that there are about 1,000 other open source timers for Linux, but **I DON'T CARE**.
 It's my little simplicit timer.
 No fancy cool looking UI just GTK.
 I don't think there is much else to say.

 # Important information
 This project is using parts of the interface of the [GTK library](https://gtk.org/) and linking the [GTK library](https://gtk.org/) while compilation, which is licensed under the [GNU Lesser General Public License v2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html) upwards.